AdminTurnedDevOps/ABox/README.md

 commits, ABox copies the files into a private snapshot and leaves your host Git alone.

-`make image`: uses Docker once to pack a raw Alpine disk (`~/Library/Caches/ABox/images/abox-guest.raw`): base OS, git, patch, and abox-guest.
+`make image`: uses Docker once to pack a raw Alpine disk (`~/Library/Caches/ABox/images/abox-guest.raw` - the golden HD): base OS, git, patch, and abox-guest.
 Needed the first time, or when you want a full disk rebuild.
 Depends on `make guest`.

 `make build` compiles the three binaries into bin/:
 - `abox`: host TUI